⚡ TL;DR — Best Project Management Software at a Glance (2026)

 | Workflow automation | Requires setup effort |

-| Good collaboration tools | Some advanced features are not native |
+| Good collaboration tools | Some advanced features not native |

 Trello is a simple task management software using Kanban boards to visualize work.
 It’s ideal for small teams, creative workflows, and lightweight project tracking.
+While basic, its ease of use and intuitive card-based system make it a favorite for beginners.

 | Pros | Cons |